Priyanka1805003/sql_sales_project/README.md

-🛒 Retail Sales SQL Project
+#Retail Sales SQL Project

 This project focuses on data cleaning, exploration, and analysis of a fictional retail sales dataset using SQL.
 It demonstrates how to query and analyze sales data to extract business insights that could be valuable for decision-making in retail environments.

 📂 Project Structure
+sql_retail_sales.sql:

-sql_retail_sales.sql: Main SQL script that:
+Main SQL script that:

 Creates and sets up the retail_sales table.